 The chuck roast should be fork tender, which means it falls apart relatively easily when you try to separate the meat with a fork.

 Remove the roast and place it on a serving platter.
-Tent with foil to keep warm.
+Tent with foil to keep warm while you make the gravy, or serve right away.

 Ladle out 1½ cups of liquid from the crockpot.
 I suggest ladling it into a gravy separator, or a glass measuring cup works, too.